mebobby2/property_based_testing/README.md

 ## Upto
-Page 223
+Page 230
-Building the Model
+Replace the init/1 function with this one